 Ringing bearers: for weddings with lots of children #Wedding trends#kids#processional#steal-this-idea Updated Oct 12 2015 (Posted Sep 28 2010) Ariel findyourafterglow I went to some friends' wedding a couple weeks ago, and they began their wedding-in-the-round ceremony with this wonderful thing I'd never seen before: all the children in attendance entered together, each ringing a tiny bell.
 The children walked single file in a large circle around the guests, clearly taking their "ringing bearer" duties very seriously.
 The sound was a wonderful way to call in the ceremony, and it was a beautiful way to honor a whole bunch of children — more than just the ring bearer and flower girl.
 When I asked the bride where the idea came from, she said something about getting idea from a Chinese tradition, but it's not a tradition I'm finding much information about online.
 Regardless, the idea was wonderful — a great idea to steal!
 Here's one peek at how it looks: Photo by Megan Schley Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS Lindsay & Val's Broadway-themed, musical wedding NEXT Offbeat staff photographers WEST: Megan Finley Photography in Los Angeles, CA Show/Hide comments [ 4 ] That's cool.
 I'm skipping the bridesmaids stuff altogether but thought a nice compromise would be to ask 2 good friends' daughters, whom I've known all their lives, to participate.
 I've just been thinking about having them walk through our pre-ceremony cocktail gathering ringing big old bells (not little tinkly princessy ones) so as to get everyone's attention and point the way to the spot where we'll be.
 As a 40-yr-old bride I will be feeling like a nervous and awkward kid myself, so I'm sort of looking forward to bonding with the kids before our respective big moments.
 I'm thinking they're old enough to get the bonding thing, while young and girly enough to enjoy the attention.
 And the moms/would-be bridesmaids get me enough to know why I'm not doing b-maids.
 Maybe there's a way to spread the fun to the other kids at the wedding…give 'em all little bells later, or something.
 Reply Here is the site that I took the idea from.
 I chose little bells as I knew they would have them the rest of the night and didn't want them to be too disruptive.
 Reply I love this idea 🙂 We have a lot of kids in our family, so it would be a good idea to let them all feel important 🙂 Reply LOVE THIS IDEA 😀 I'm thinking about having the kids walk(or run/skip whatever they decide to do!) 'round the circle as a way to 'call the meeting to order' kinda thing.
 Either way, this solved my problem of how to involve my 3 brothers, 2 sons and 2 nephews….not to mention all the other kiddos 😉 As a side note, I do believe I recall reading somewhere in my Google-ventures that there is some ancient custom of ringing bells to dispell evil spirits and scare them away from the ceremony…..something like that anyways 😉 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.